deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](charts/charts_8_0.png "🔼 Figure 3: Scatter plot of correctness and verbosity scores of responses in RM-BENCH.")

-> 🔼 The scatter plot visualizes the correctness and verbosity scores of concise and detailed chosen and rejected responses in the RM-BENCH dataset across four domains.
+> 🔼 The scatter plot visualizes the relationship between correctness and verbosity scores for chosen and rejected responses in the RM-BENCH dataset, categorized by response style (concise vs. detailed).
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Scatter plot of correctness and verbosity scores of responses in RM-BENCH.